marwan820/phase-2-catprod/README.md

 - deleting unwanted item from cart page
 - using local storage to persist the items in the cart

-### Status
+## Status

 - Project is in developing stages.
 - Will be used as template for further implementation of lessons learned and skills to practice and develop.

+### Future additions
-- Also code will be refactored for better organization
+- Code will be refactored for better organization
+- Styling will be improved and responsive
+- Cart page will have a total cart function, and an clear cart button

 ### Deployment